het-tanis/prolug-labs/Linux-Labs/201-attempted-user-login/step1/text.md

 Your Security Operations team has informed you that an alert for unknown users has gone off for your node01 instance.

 Connect to the other server (node01) and look at the appropriate log to determine login attempts.

-Add the usernames into a file called /root/users and number of attempted logins into a file called /root/attempts.
+Add the usernames into a file called /root/users.

+Add the number of attempted logins into a file called /root/attempts.

 <br>